A MESSAGE FROM

 Since 2009, the U.S. Department of Transportation has pushed for good laws, tough enforcement, and increased public awareness to help combat the deadly epidemic of distracted driving.

 These efforts are already paying dividends.
-Today, 41 states ban texting while driving, while 12 ban all hand-held cell phone use.
-And our research shows that when these laws are enforced, distracted driving incidents go down.
+Today, 44 states, D.C., Puerto Rico, Guam, and the U.S. Virgin Islands ban texting while driving for drivers of all ages.
+Fourteen states, D.C., Puerto Rico, Guam, and the U.S. Virgin Islands ban drivers of all ages from using hand-held cell phones while driving.
+Our research shows that when these laws are enforced, distracted driving incidents go down.

 As we look to the future, DOT will continue to build on the progress achieved by the many anti-distracted-driving advocates across America, including the two million people who have visited this website.
 And we will continue to be a leader in the fight to end distracted driving.
 But, we can't do it alone.